jhusak/avgcart_avfplay/README.md

 Modified by me to be even better.

-This is related to playing fullscreen video 50/60FPS with almost 7 bit resolution of sound on plain, unbodified Atari 8-bit computers!
+This is related to playing fullscreen video 50/60FPS with almost 7 bit resolution of sound on plain, unmodified Atari 8-bit computers!

 Hello.